blenderous/blenderous.github.io/cv.md

 ## Experience

 ### Netcom computers India Pvt.
-Ltd. *(As a web developer - Aug 2018 to Feb 2019)*
+Ltd. *(As a web developer - Jan 2018 to Feb 2019)*
 - Enhanced their main webiste http://netcomcomputers.com
 - Created a short one page website for their Mediaworks business (site hasn't been hosted yet)
 - Created a website for Kevin's Production which is all about kids and activities for kids (site hasn't been hosted).

+### Charmboard Pvt.
+Lt. *(As a Front End Developer - Aug 2017 - Nov 2017)*
+- Created a blog for the company, designed it on my own.
+- Created a corporate website, designed it as per requirement.

+### Freelance Developer, Chennai *(As web developer - Jan 2017 to Aug 2017)*
+- Built a website for the solar energy company called Dunamis.
+- Created a wordpress blog to write opinions about political issues.

 ### Pink Art Ltd, Mauritius Islands *(As Lead Front End Developer - Sep 2015 to Nov 2016)*
-- Created websites using `Angular JS`  (all the interactive elements of the website, animations and for displaying model data in views across the website)
+- Created websites using `Angular JS` version 1  (all the interactive elements of the website, animations and for displaying model data in views across the website)
 - Integrating `HTML` views within the backend framework and templating engine `blade`
 - Enhancing existing automated tasks (using `grunt` or `gulp`) and creating some new ones to have a better work­flow
 - Creating visual layouts from mockups using `Bootstrap CSS`  and `media queries`